SlackBuffer/digest_gopl/_notes/methods.md

     }
     ```

-    - The new variable gives more expressive names to the variables related to the cache.
-Promoting allows us to lock the `cache` with a self-explanatory syntax
+    - The new variable gives more expressive names to the variables related to the `cache`.
+Because the `sync.Mutex` field is embedded within it, its `Lock` and `Unlock` methods are promoted to the unnamed struct type,  allowing us to lock the `cache` with a self-explanatory syntax
 # Methods values and expressions
 - It's possible to separate the operations of selecting and calling a method
-    - The selector `p.Distance` yields a method value, a function that binds a method (`Point.Distance`) to a specific value `p`
-    - This function can then be invoked without a receiver value; it needs only the non-receiver arguments
+    - The selector `p.Distance` yields a method value, a function that binds a method (`Point.Distance`) to a specific value `p`.
+This function can then be invoked without a receiver value; it needs only the non-receiver arguments
 - Method values are useful when a package's API calls for a function value, and the client's desired behavior for that function is to call a method on a specific receiver

     ```go